EvanKrall/waterlevel/README.md

 Then, by connecting MISO to the rangefinder's Echo pin, we can see the response.
 We just need to pad the transmit buffer so that it's long enough to see the whole echo pulse, then count the number of high bits in the response.

-I've published the code to do this on [my Github](https://github.com/EvanKrall/spi_hcsr04)
+I've published the code to read the rangefinder on [another Github project](https://github.com/EvanKrall/spi_hcsr04).

 ### Alerting